arielccjr/Journal2025/README.txt

             : Figure 2: Middle term is predicate in both premises.
             : Figure 3: Middle term is subject in both premises.
             : Figure 4: Middle term switches placement.
-            Each figure contains valid or invalid moods, which define how premises are arranged using:
+        : Each figure contains valid or invalid moods, which define how premises are arranged using:
-                : A (Universal Affirmative: "All A are B") : E (Universal Negative: "No A are B") : I (Particular Affirmative: "Some A are B") : O (Particular Negative: "Some A are not B") : Using Reduction & Proofs: Aristotle reduced complex arguments to basic valid forms using:
+            : A (Universal Affirmative: "All A are B") : E (Universal Negative: "No A are B")
+            : I (Particular Affirmative: "Some A are B") : O (Particular Negative: "Some A are not B")
-            : Direct reduction: Rearranging premises to match known valid syllogisms.
-            : Indirect proof (reductio ad absurdum) to disprove invalid reasoning.

     : STATEMENT: ADVERB, VERB, ADJECTIVE, PRONOUN, PAST-FUTURE TENSES (1, 2, 3, 4, 8, 9): Propositions (statements) are combinations of words that express truth or falsity.
         : Affirmation & Negation: Every proposition affirms or denies something.
 A proposition and its negation cannot both be true at the same time (Law of Non-Contradiction).
             : Affirmation: “Socrates is wise.”